Gen Y Work Culture: Don’t Show Up On Time, But Check Emails At 2am

 – 40% of Gen Y have a tattoo.

-– 60% of Millennials left their company in less than three years, because company wasn’t a “good cultural fit.”
+– 60% of Millennials left their company in less than three years because the company wasn’t a “good cultural fit.”

 – 90% of Millennial entrepreneurs don’t think of it as starting a company.
 They see it as having the risk-taking and self-starting mindset of someone who spots an opportunity.